Plymouth: Education

 The University of St Mark & St John (known as "Marjon" or "Marjons") specialises in teacher training, and offers training across the country and abroad.

 Arts University Plymouth offers a selection of courses including media.
-It was originally founded as the Plymouth Drawing School in 1856, and in December 2008, Plymouth College of Art and Design was renamed to Plymouth College of Art.
-In May 2022, the College was awarded University status, and became Arts University Plymouth.
+It was originally founded as the Plymouth Drawing School in 1852 and, in December 2008, Plymouth College of Art and Design was renamed Plymouth College of Art.
+In May 2022, the college was awarded University status and assumed its current name.

-The city is also home to two large colleges.
-The City College Plymouth provides courses from the most basic to Foundation degrees for approximately 26,000 students.
+The city is also home to two large colleges, including City College Plymouth which provides courses from the most basic to foundation degrees for approximately 26,000 students.

 Plymouth also has 71 state primary phase schools, 13 state secondary schools, eight special schools and three selective state grammar schools, Devonport High School for Girls, Devonport High School for Boys and Plymouth High School for Girls.
-There is also a private all-through school Plymouth College.
+There is also a private all-through school, Plymouth College.

 The city was also home to the Royal Naval Engineering College; opened in 1880 in Keyham, it trained engineering students for five years before they completed the remaining two years of the course at Greenwich.
-The college closed in 1910, but in 1940 a new college opened at Manadon.
+The college closed in 1910 but, in 1940. a new college opened at Manadon.
 This was renamed Dockyard Technical College in 1959 before finally closing in 1994; training was transferred to the University of Southampton.

 Plymouth is home to the Marine Biological Association of the United Kingdom (MBA; founded 1884) which conducts research in all areas of the marine sciences.
 The Plymouth Marine Laboratory (PML; founded 1988) was formed in part from components of the MBA.
 Together with the National Marine Aquarium, the Sir Alister Hardy Foundation for Ocean Sciences, Plymouth University's Marine Institute and the Diving Diseases Research Centre, these marine-related organisations form the Plymouth Marine Sciences Partnership.
 The Plymouth Marine Laboratory, which focuses on global issues of climate change and sustainability.
 It monitors the effects of ocean acidity on corals and shellfish and reports the results to the UK government.
 It also cultivates algae that could be used to make biofuels or in the treatment of wastewater by using technology such as photo-bioreactors.
-It works alongside the Boots Group to investigate the use of algae in skincare protects, taking advantage of the chemicals they contain that adapt to protect themselves from the sun.
+It works alongside Boots to investigate the use of algae in skincare protects, taking advantage of the chemicals they contain that adapt to protect themselves from the sun.

 A scheme was in operation over summer 2018 to provide meals during the summer holidays for children with parents on a low income, who could not afford to provide their children with healthy meals.

-UPSU also known as the University of Plymouth Student Union is based underground near the library.
-Every student at the University of Plymouth is a member of UPSU.
-The Union employs students across the University, from bar staff to events technicians.
-Every year the students at the University have an opportunity to vote which sabbatical officers represent them.
-In 2019 over 4000 students voted in the UPSU elections.
+University of Plymouth Students' Union (UPSU) is based underground near the library.
+Every student at the university is a member of UPSU; it employs students across the university, from bar staff to events technicians.
+Every year, the students at the university have an opportunity to vote which sabbatical officers represent them.
+In 2019, over 4,000 students voted in the UPSU elections.